Video SEO: 13 Ways Video Boosts SEOShawn Forno 11.21.2017

 Optimize Video Metadata

 The metadata and video description is where you can really target long tail keywords.
-Include links for more information, as well as several relevant keywords in the meta description of your video, but keep the description under 160 characters.
+Include links and relevant keywords in the video meta description, but keep the description under 160 characters.
 The right metadata keywords will give your video a huge SEO boost.

 Video Doesn’t Have to be Social to Be Valuable

-It’s tempting to get caught up in the latest viral video trend, but successful video marketing isn’t always about immediate results.
+It’s tempting to get caught up in the latest viral video trend.
+Just remember that successful video marketing isn’t about immediate results.
 Tubular Insights notes:

 “B2B companies generally have higher-ticket items and longer sales cycles than B2C.
 Clients research future partners as much as they can on Google and YouTube, and watch multiple videos about the products.
 Almost all of your views from a given week will be of your “greatest hits,” the old videos.”Click to tweet